Currypan1229/Currypan1229/README.md

 # Currypan1229's Information

 ## Introduction
-Im a student programmer.
+Im a student programmer.<br>
-I have some secret, age and gender.
+I have some secret, age and gender.<br>
-Please dont guess or ask for it
+Please dont guess or ask for it.<br>

 ## Language
 <p align="left">